Forgotten Treasures of the Old West

 Some of the most spectacular hideaways of this secretive area are the lost towns of Canyon Diablo and Two Guns located on Interstate 40 between Winslow and Flagstaff at the abandoned Exit 230.

 While not as well-known as Tombstone, Arizona, or Dodge City, Kansas, the city of Canyon Diablo was no less terrible.
-Its sordid ascension can be likened to a dust-devil: fast, destructive, and short-lived.
-In fact, during its two-year hayday, Canyon Diablo accounted for more violent deaths than tombstone, Dodge City, or Abilene, Kansas, combined.
+Its sordid ascension can be likened to a dust devil: fast, destructive, and short-lived.
+In fact, during its two-year heyday, Canyon Diablo accounted for more violent deaths than Tombstone, Dodge City, or Abilene, Kansas, combined.
 In the dusty air, you can nearly still smell the gunpowder.

 The ruins themselves sit just east of the steep walls of Canyon Diablo for which the town was named and the 1946 railway bridge that spans it.
 With the tallest mountains in the state forming a formidable background, the location is ideal for rustic photoshoots, exploration, and satisfying your history-buff side.
 Watch for sharp debris and barbed wire.
 Decent into the Canyon Diablo gorge is possible from the western wall for skilled Class 3-4 climbers.
 There is no trail.

-Settled along the same canyon system to the south, Two Guns rose up over half a century after is sister to the north.
+Settled along the same canyon system to the south, Two Guns rose up over half a century after its sister to the north.
 Visitors can move freely through large and impressive ruins including a zoo, a two-story tower, and a tiered hotel that cascades towards the base of the cliffs on which it was built.
-The native stone construction and desert preservation that only Arizona can provide create a breathtaking experience through time and once in a lifetime photographs.
-Look down and try to spot a giant, blue collared lizard sunning himself on the rocks – and try not a yelp if a jackrabbit suddenly springs from a tumbleweed.
+The native stone construction and desert preservation that only Arizona can provide create a breathtaking experience through time and once-in-a-lifetime photographs.
+Look down and try to spot a giant, blue-collared lizard sunning himself on the rocks – and try not a yelp if a jackrabbit suddenly springs from a tumbleweed.

 Two Guns is at Exit 230 immediately to the south.